 - Why Breweries Might Want to Add Distilled Spirits.

 Paul Hughes, Ph.D., joined Oregon State University to establish a dedicated distilled spirits program.
 Paul holds a Master of Business Administration with a specialism in innovation and he teaches, trains and consults internationally.

 He has co-authored two textbooks (one on beer, one on whisky), more than 60 peer-reviewed and conference papers and has been granted four patents.

-Paul teaches the five-day Distillery Startup Workshop where attendees can learn practical tools and techniques to successfully begin and maintain their own craft distillery.
+Paul teaches the popular Distillery Startup Workshop where attendees can learn practical tools and techniques to successfully begin and maintain their own craft distillery.